Kivoie/souperbeautiful/README.md

 # souperbeautiful
 ### A Discord bot for parsing HTML strings/tags and outputs them as messages in discord text chat.
+Intended to be hosted on a small SoC (Pi, Jetson, etc).

 As the title suggests, a Discord bot written in Python that uses the BeautifulSoup4 module to parse and display strings from webpages.
 This is a discord bot that will hopefully be capable of performing many more tasks in the near future.

-If you wish to automate this bot, write a simple Windows batch script (2 or 3 lines) that runs as a background service upon system startup.

 ## To Do
-- Along with the headlines, respond with the URLs of their respective headlines (url may or may not be embeded)
+- Along with the headlines, reply with the URIs of their respective headlines (uri may not be embeded)
 - Add parsing for other websites
-	- hikarinoakariost
+	- hikarinoakariost (guarded by cloudflare)
 	- Tom's Hardware
 	- Bloomberg
 	- ArsTechnica